Composition at Bristol

 In the first year, everyone does some composition, both acoustic and studio.
 Acoustic composition is taught mainly in workshops, where students learn to compose for different combinations of instruments and to direct performances of their own and each other’s pieces.
 Studio composition is taught in classes and students have access to workstations in the department to complete their assignments.

-In the second and third years, composition is completely optional, so if composing is not the thing for you, then you don’t have to do it.
+In the second and final years, composition is completely optional, so if composing is not the thing for you, then you don’t have to do it.
 But if you do, there are plenty of options available.
-In the second year, composers do Compositional Strategy, which introduces you to all kinds of techniques for extending and developing your ideas, as well as making you familiar with lots of different contemporary repertoires and music from the recent past.
+In the second year, composers can choose units which introduce all kinds of techniques for extending and developing your ideas, as well as making you familiar with lots of different contemporary repertoires and music from the recent past.
+As well as learning to compose contemporary western art music, students can learn orchestration, composing for screen media, music recording and production, and composing for live electronics.

-In the final year, composers can elect to do a shorter composition option or a longer one across the whole year.
-In both cases, you will write music for student performers to play in workshops.
-The workshops are then recorded and you get to listen to your pieces again and make any revisions you want to before handing them in.
-Students doing the longer option go on to write a piece on a more ambitious scale, perhaps for orchestra or large ensemble.
+In the final year, composers can choose a shorter composition option or a longer one across the whole year.
+At the end of the first term, student performers play and record the coursework compositions, which can then be revised before they are marked.
+Students choosing the longer composition option go on to write a piece on a more ambitious scale, perhaps for orchestra or large ensemble.
 This part of the course is supervised individually.

 Performing compositions

 Throughout the course, composers get the chance to hear their works played by fellow students in workshops and concerts.
-Some outstanding student pieces have also recently been performed by the University ensembles, such as the New Music Ensemble, the Laptop Band, Chamber Orchestra, Chamber Choir and Symphony Orchestra.
+Some outstanding student pieces have also recently been performed by the University ensembles, such as the New Music Ensemble, Chamber Orchestra, Chamber Choir, Schola Cantorum, Symphonia, and Symphony Orchestra.

-Our own student composers regularly arrange concerts to showcase their own works, often through the enthusiastic student-run Composition and Orchestration Society and a concert-giving group, Contemporary Music Venture.
+Our own student composers regularly arrange concerts to showcase their own works, often through the enthusiastic student-run Composition Network CompNet and a concert-giving group, Contemporary Music Venture.

 Other opportunities for studying composition